-When it comes to colouring afro textured hair, colour presents an interesting way to change your look whether you want to go jet black, blonde or add highlights.
+When it comes to colouring afro-textured hair, colour presents an interesting way to change your look.
+Whether you want to go jet black, blonde or add highlights it is always exciting.

 Things to keep in mind if you’re considering colouring your kinky(remove word)/curly hair: